Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-closures-in-ffi.md

 `user_data` to a pointer to that closure type without doing any type checks, so if you try to use it on anything else you're gonna have a bad time...

-This means it's important to make sure the callback is always an `unsafe` function, making it the caller's responsibility to ensure the correct `user_data` is used.
+It's important to make sure the callback is always an `unsafe` function, making it the caller's responsibility to ensure the correct `user_data` is used.
+You may sometimes need to compromise when the function signature is outside of your control, but the times you need to do this are usually far and few between, and you'll add big `SAFETY` comments where it's done.
 {{% /notice %}}

 ## Conclusions